osasisorae/vora-voice-interview/README.md

-# Vora.now - Voice Interview System
+# Vora Voice Interview System

 **ElevenLabs + Google Cloud AI Hackathon Submission**

-Vora.now is a conversational voice interview system that transforms hiring for Africa's informal workforce.
+A conversational voice interview system that transforms hiring for Africa's informal workforce.
 Using ElevenLabs for natural speech synthesis and Google Cloud Speech-to-Text for real-time transcription, we've built a two-way voice conversation that removes friction from the gig economy hiring process.

 ## Problem